Picking a travel blog name isn’t always easy! There are literally endless travel blog names to choose from, but not all of them are good.

-If your name has random numbers, dashes and symbols, it could dampen the exact match possibilities for those searching terms similar to your name.
-Make your name as easy to remember as possible and don’t use hyphens, numbers or symbols.
+If your name has random numbers, dashes, and symbols, it could dampen the exact match possibilities for those searching terms similar to your name.
+Make your name as easy to remember as possible and don’t use hyphens, numbers, or symbols.

-Keeping on the “easy to remember” domain name theory, don’t create a blog that purposely misspells words to sound cool.
+Keeping with the “easy to remember” domain name theory, don’t create a blog that purposely misspells words to sound cool.
 WorldTravelz would be a horrible name choice because it would force you to explain to every person you tell that the word travels is actually spelled with a “z”, and Google wouldn’t rank you for any terms including “travels” because you misspelled it.

 On top of that, Google algorithms hate misspelling and grammatical errors because it shows unprofessionalism in content.
 You’d literally be damaging your blog if you purposely misspell the domain name.

 4. Keep it Short & Easy To Remember